thingsdb/ThingsDocs/v0/content/collection-api/mod_type/mod.md

 Argument | Type | Description
 -------- | ---- | -----------
-type_name | str | Name of the Type where the property has to be removed from.
+type_name | str | Name of the Type where the property has to be modified from.
 `'mod'` | str | Passing this argument will result in a *modify* action. property_name | str | Name of the property that has to be modified. property_type | str | New type definition of the property that has to be modified.